-- 3. Stimulate troop program by offering campwide program events (e.g., aquatics events, intertroop campfire, sports, intertroop/patrol Scoutcraft competition).
-Long-term camps offer at least two of these events over the course of a session. - 4.
-Offer a separate first-year camper program at long-term camps that emphasizes the adventure of Scouting.
+Stimulate troop program by offering campwide program events (e.g., aquatics events, intertroop campfire, sports, intertroop/patrol Scoutcraft competition).
+Long-term camps offer at least two of these

+4. Offer a separate first-year camper program at long-term camps that emphasizes the adventure of Scouting.
 This program should be fun and active and should support the patrol method.
 The program should expose Scouts to different program areas in camp.
 If part of the program, rank advancement focuses on requirements that are appropriate for the camp environment and are difficult for the troops attending camp to accomplish on their own.
-If advancement opportunities are offered at least one age-appropriate, non-Eagle-required merit badge is offered, either as part of the first-year camper program or from the general camp program. - 5.
-Include at least two special program opportunities at long-term camps for second-, third-, and fourth-year campers that are not available to first-year campers and are of an advanced nature.
-Examples include wilderness survival, COPE, climbing/rappelling, scuba, mountain biking, and mountain boarding, or specific merit badge-oriented themes.
+If advancement opportunities are offered at least one age-appropriate, non-Eaglerequired merit badge is offered, either as part of the first-year camper program or from the general camp program.